TungDP/Kernel-Clustering-with-Sigmoid-based-Regularization/README.md

 Please cite the following paper if you use the codes:

-1. Tung Doan and Atsuhiro Takasu, "Kernel Clustering with Sigmoid-based Regularization for Efficient Segmentation of Sequential Data," arXiv preprint arXiv:2106.11541 (2021).
+1. Doan, Tung, and Atsuhiro Takasu.
+"Kernel Clustering With Sigmoid Regularization for Efficient Segmentation of Sequential Data."
+IEEE Access 10 (2022): 62848-62862.